Our advocacy efforts are guided by our core values.

 While the deaths of Breonna Taylor, George Floyd, Atatiana Jefferson, Ahmaud Aubrey, Manuel Ellis and others have brought to light the despicable acts of racism in our society, we recognize that these issues have deep roots that originate well before the founding of the United States.
 The NYSFDW recognizes that systemic racism exists and is prevalent in American institutions.
 We are committed to addressing these issues internally and externally in our organization, and understand that people of color, particularly those who are Black, face extra challenges in their daily lives.
 We resolve to demonstrate our commitment to anti-racist work through our legislative priorities, issue advocacy and candidate endorsement.

 The NYFDW recognizes that the health of our environment is a central issue facing all of us.
-The changing climate exacerbates fault lines in our society and compounds inequalities.
-Environmental damage also impacts our water supply, air quality and our food chain.
+The changing climate exacerbates fault lines in our society, compounds inequalities and continues to impactour water supply, air quality and food chain.
 Migration of people from areas affected by flooding or drought also disproportionately affects those living in poverty, and especially caregivers of children.
 While this is a global issue, we want to ensure that New York plays a central role in leading the country in responding to climate change.